vitalbiodiversity/vitalbiodiversity.github.io/index.md

 Aesthetics encompass everything that creates meaning for living beings. including sensory perceptions, affective dimensions, hierarchies, and cultural relations.
 This shapes all experiential aspects of innovation.
 Data tools must abandon their fixation on computational expressions and attend to the full range of aesthetics that ecosystems evoke.

-To revolutionize design in this domain, designers must identify important qualities of aliveness and relations to broader ecosystem experiences, and let these guide the system’s visual, structural, and interactive elements.
+To revolutionize design in this domain, designers must identify important qualities of <span style="color:#00ADEE;">aliveness</span> and relations to broader ecosystem experiences, and let these guide the system’s visual, structural, and interactive elements.

 <br>
 ## 2. Foreground depth

 Avoid reducing ecosystems to flat indicators that merely deliver observations.
 The design must propose features for collaborative sense-making that reflect the underlying processes, trade-offs, relations, or tensions of the ecosystem processes in focus.

-Foregrounding depth means deliberately connecting biodiversity data to complex ecological and societal challenges to enable further discourse and decision-making.
+<span style="color:#00ADEE;">Foregrounding depth</span> means deliberately connecting biodiversity data to complex ecological and societal challenges to enable further discourse and decision-making.
 Data systems thereby move from static data repositories to tools that stimulate reflection and action.

 <br>
 ## 3. Align economic value with ecological dynamics

 Developing a business case for the implementation of data tools can be important to generate impact across corporate stakeholders.
 But ecosystems themselves operate on more diverse, adaptive, and long-term dynamics that no business model can fully contain.

-The strongest business cases will be those that work within, rather than attempt to override, resilient ecological understandings of value and growth.
+<span style="color:#00ADEE;">The strongest business cases</span> will be those that work within, rather than attempt to override, resilient ecological understandings of value and growth.
 While existing tools push for further commodification of biodiversity, more ecologically aligned proposals should make value propositions that are already inherent in ecosystems.

 <br>
 <br>